Pittsburgh Pirates: Former ballparks

 In the middle of the 1909 season, the Pirates moved into Forbes Field in Oakland, which would serve as the club's home for the next 61 years.
 Built at a cost of $1 million, the park was the first three-tiered steel-and-concrete ballpark in the nation.
 Forbes Field was expanded several times over the decades, with capacity almost doubled from its initial 23,000 in 1909 to 41,000 in 1925 (although it was reduced to 35,000 in its later years).
 Pirates owner Barney Dreyfuss "hated cheap home runs and vowed he'd have none in his park", which led him to design a large playing field for Forbes Field.
 When a large grandstand was constructed down the right field line in the early 1920s, reducing the distance to 300 feet from home plate, Dreyfuss had a 28-foot screen erected.
 Despite this, Forbes Field is remembered for several famous home runs: the final three homers of Babe Ruth's career on May 25, 1935 and Bill Mazeroski's championship-winning blast in Game 7 of the 1960 World Series.
 The park also hosted football games for the Pittsburgh Steelers and University of Pittsburgh "Pitt" Panthers.
 Located in a sparsely populated area of the city when it opened in 1909, by the 1960s Forbes Field was surrounded by the University of Pittsburgh campus.
 The Pirates left the ballpark midway through the 1970 season and the stadium was demolished the following year.
 Sections of the outfield wall remain standing along Roberto Clemente Drive, and the home plate used in the stadium's final game remains preserved in the University of Pittsburgh's Posvar Hall.

 The Pirates moved into the multipurpose Three Rivers Stadium in 1970, which they shared with the Steelers.
 Like other multi-purpose stadiums popular at the time, Three Rivers featured extensive box seats, a turf playing field, and moveable seating sections to accommodate both football and baseball.
 Three Rivers ended up being much better suited for the former than the latter, and the Pirates struggled to draw fans despite their on-field success in the 1970s.
 By the 1990s, the Pirates were threatening to leave Pittsburgh unless a new, baseball-only stadium was constructed.
 The Pirates played their final game at Three Rivers on October 1, 2000, and the stadium was demolished the following winter.
-The site is currently occupied by parking lots and Stage AE, although one of the stadium's entrance markers remains standing near Heinz Field.
+The site is currently occupied by parking lots and Stage AE, although one of the stadium's entrance markers remains standing near Acrisure Stadium.
 In 2012, members of the Society for American Baseball Research marked and painted the home plate and first base of the former stadium on the 40th Anniversary of Roberto Clemente's 3,000th hit.
+Since then, markers have been placed at the locations of home plate, second base, and the pitcher’s plate.